-With the assistance of the accompanying counsellor, the dreams should be discussed.
-A similar workshop can be held for the school staff, the students or any other group of stakeholders connected with the school.
-The results of the workshop will serve as the rich infrastructure upon which the school will make its choice on how to proceed.
-The format should be selected by the school's administration, in assistance of the council.
+The consultant should help set up discussions about the dreams and plans that emerged from the workshop.
+A similar workshop can be held for the school staff, the students, or any other group of stakeholders connected with the school.
+The results of the workshop will provide a strong infrastructure upon which the school will base its decision regarding how to proceed.
+The format of the process should be selected by the school's administration, with the assistance of the consultant.